-- The President & CEO is responsible for information management of MHFG, while the Head of Compliance Group is in charge of matters relating to the planning and operation of information management.
-The Head of Compliance Group reports to the Board of Directors, the Audit Committee, the Executive Management Committee and the President & CEO with respect to the status of information management, etc., periodically and as necessary. - · MHFG, in principle, establishes specific plans for thorough information management each fiscal year and periodically follows up on the status of the implementation thereof.
+- The President & CEO is responsible for information management at MHFG, while the Head of the Compliance Group is in charge of matters relating to the planning and operation of information management.
+The Head of the Compliance Group reports to the Board of Directors, the Audit Committee, the Executive Management Committee, and the President & CEO with respect to the status of information management and other matters, periodically and as necessary. - · MHFG, in principle, establishes specific plans for thorough information management each fiscal year and periodically follows up on the status of the implementation thereof.

-■ Business Policy Committees
+■ Business policy committees

-· Business Policy Committees, such as the Compliance Committee, comprehensibly discuss and coordinate various company-wide issues concerning information management.
+· Business policy committees, such as the Compliance Committee, comprehensibly discuss and coordinate various company-wide measures concerning information management.

-"Structure for the safekeeping and management of information on the execution of duties by Executive Officers as defined in the Companies Act," including the foregoing structures, has been set forth in the "Basic Approach for Group Business Management Concerning Information Management," "Information Security Policy," "Regulations of the Executive Management Committee" and "Regulations of the Internal Audit Committee," etc.
+A structure for the safekeeping and management of information on the execution of duties by Executive Officers as defined in the Companies Act, including the above mentioned structures, has been set forth in internal policies including the Basic Approach for Group Business Management Concerning Information Management, Information Security Policy, Regulations of the Executive Management Committee, and Regulations of the Internal Audit Committee.